NBISweden/workshop-reproducible-research/docs/snakemake.md

 - SRR935092
 ```

 The second point is trickier.
 Writing workflows in Snakemake is quite straightforward when the logic of the workflow is reflected in the file names, i.e. `my_sample.trimmed.deduplicated.sorted.fastq`, but that isn't always the case.
 In our case we have the FTP paths to the genome sequence and annotation where the naming doesn't quite fit with the rest of the workflow.
 The easiest solution is probably to make three parameters to hold these values, say `genome_id`, `genome_fasta_path` and `genome_gff_path`, but we will go for a somewhat more complex but very useful alternative.
 We want to construct a dictionary where something that will be a wildcard in the workflow is the key and the troublesome name is the value.
 An example might make this clearer (this is also in `config.yml`).
-This is a nested dictionary where "genomes" is a key with with another dictionary as value, which in turn has genome ids as keys and so on.
+This is a nested dictionary where "genomes" is a key with another dictionary as value, which in turn has genome ids as keys and so on.
 The idea is that we have a wildcard in the workflow that takes the id of a genome as value (either "NCTC8325" or "ST398" in this case).
 The fasta and gff3 paths can then be retrieved based on the value of the wildcard.

 ```yaml
 genomes: